mathieujobin/git-scripts/README.md

 This is very useful when making small changes and always updating the same branch with the same commit. or when you forgot a little something. make you change and `git amendforcepush` ! done !

+`git fork-checkout forkname:branchname`

+Very useful to checkout a PR into your existing repo.
+Just copy the tag from the open PR.
+It will add the named remote and checkout that branch.

+`git reflogwithdate`

+Adds a date to the reflog output, we're you looking for this?

 `git fooit`

 meant as a joke...